thedivtagguy/teaching/src/content/web2025/slides/day-2-html-css-and-you.md

 ---

-# Tell me more

-I will!

-But first, go back to that file and put an `id` in your heading and give all of your `<li>` elements the same class.
-Whatever you want.

----

 ### CSS

 CSS is all about targeting HTML elements that we write and styling them.
 It is pretty simple to understand most of the time.
 See if you can understand what this does: